jsmits/github-cli/README.rst

 ===================================
 about
 -----
-for now, github-cli provides a script called gh-issues, that can be used to access all of GitHub's documented Issues API v2 functionality from your command-line
+for now, github-cli provides a script called ``gh-issues``, that can be used to access all of GitHub's documented Issues API v2 functionality from your command-line